-- Weaving-Education-Theory-and-Practice-in-Oceania: Rethinking Educational Assessment: Improving our (usp.ac.fj) - Research Supporting the Ten Principles: Assessment Practices | Great Schools Partnership - Independent Review of Qualifications and Assessment final report: Scottish Government response gov.scot (www.gov.scot)
+- ASSESSMENT FOR LEARNING: Centre for Educational Research and Innovation (oecd.org) - Weaving-Education-Theory-and-Practice-in-Oceania: Rethinking Educational Assessment: Improving our (usp.ac.fj) - Research Supporting the Ten Principles: Assessment Practices | Great Schools Partnership

 Effective leadership at all levels is essential if schools and local authorities are to accelerate progress in ensuring equity and closing the poverty-related attainment gap.
 The importance of social justice and social justice leadership is recognised in the GTCS suite of Professional Standards, which clearly set out an expectation of socially just practices for teachers at all levels.
 In the section entitled 'Being a teacher in Scotland', the professional values of social justice, trust and respect and integrity are highlighted as central to what it means to be a teacher in Scotland.
 Commitment to reflecting on the connections between values, actions and career-long professional learning is a critical part of developing teacher professionalism.
 School Leadership and Teacher and Practitioner Professionalism are two of the drivers for improvement set out in Scotland's National Improvement Framework.
 This section of the Equity Toolkit focuses on leadership to ensure equity.